george-adams1/george-adams1.github.io/research.markdown

 ## Research Interests

 I am motivated by doing things that harmonize with [the bitter lesson](http://www.incompleteideas.net/IncIdeas/BitterLesson.html).
 I am currently interested in multimodal scaling laws and interpretability at scale.

-## Current Projects

-I am fortunate to have access to Oak Ridge Leadership Computing Facility's [Summit](https://en.wikipedia.org/wiki/Summit_(supercomputer)) and [Frontier](https://en.wikipedia.org/wiki/Frontier_(supercomputer)) (#1 on the TOP500) supercomputers.
-I have trained several large scale models on these systems including vision language models, time series foundation models, and byte level models.

 # Papers